 In accordance with WIOA Section 121(g), Local Boards must conduct an independent and objective evaluation of the AJCCs in their Local Areas once every three years using criteria and procedures established by the State Board.
-The initial AJCC certification process was conducted during Program Year (PY) 2017-18 and takes effect PY 2018-19.
-There are two levels of State AJCC certification: Baseline and Hallmarks of Excellence.
-The Baseline AJCC Certification is intended to ensure that every comprehensive AJCC is in compliance with key WIOA statutory and regulatory requirements.
-The Hallmarks of Excellence AJCC Certification is intended to encourage continuous improvement by identifying areas where an AJCC may be exceeding quality expectations, as well as areas where improvement is needed.
+The initial AJCC certification process was conducted during Program Year (PY) 2017-18 and took effect PY 2018-19.